JiLiZART/sequence-as-promise/README.md

 ## Functions that returns promise

-Most standard use case is fetch dependant data one by one
+Most standard use case is a fetch dependant data one by one

 ```js
 const sequence = require('sequence-as-promise');